Azure/ARO-RP/docs/unit-testing-for-monitoring-metrics.md

 Before you start, make sure :
 - to run `source ./env`
 - you ran `SECRET_SA_ACCOUNT_NAME=rharosecretsdev make secrets` before
-- know which "account" and "namespace" value you want to use on Geneva INT for your metric data and update your env to set the
+- know which "account" and "namespace" value you want to use on Geneva INT for your metric data and update your env to set the following variables before you start the monitor:
   - CLUSTER_MDM_ACCOUNT
-  - CLUSTER_MDM_NAMESPACE variables before you start the monitor.
+  - CLUSTER_MDM_NAMESPACE

  The container needs to be provided with the Geneva key and certificate.
 For the INT instance that is the rp-metrics-int.pem you find in the secrets folder after running the `make secrets` command above.